Get answers to the most frequently asked questions here.

 All feedback from the workshops will be carefully reviewed, alongside results from additional studies, before we present the revised plans for broader community feedback during our statutory consultation expected in mid 2025.

 We are currently planning ot hold our Statutory consultation in summer 2025.
-By this stage we would have analysed the feedback recieved during the non-statutory consultation and carried out a range of technical assessments to further develop our proposal.
+By this stage we would have analysed the feedback received during the non-statutory consultation and carried out a range of technical assessments to further develop our proposal.

 We will present our more refined plans at stautory consultation, during which members of the local community will be able to provide feedback.
 You can provide your feedback at any time through by contacting us or filling in the feedback form.